raspberrypilearning/slug/en/step_7.md

 Creating the vegetables is fairly straightforward:

 1. Pick a random coordinate on the LED matrix
-2. Check that this coordinate isn't somewhere inside the slug
+2. Check if this coordinate is somewhere inside the slug
-3. If it is, pick a new location until you pick one that isn't inside the slug
+3. If it is, repeat steps 1 and 2 until you pick a location that isn't inside the slug
-4. If not, draw the vegetable
+4. Draw the vegetable on the LED matrix
 5. Keep track of this vegetable's location in a list

 The code you need is all very similar to things we've done before with the slug, so why not see if you can do it yourself and use the hints if you get stuck.